 Here are a few examples for President’s Day, Black History Month, and St. Patrick’s Day.

-As of June 2023, all 4 seasons of decodable texts will be available for Kindergarten, 1st grade, 2nd grade, and in a K-2 bundle!
+All 4 seasons of decodable texts are available for Kindergarten, 1st grade, 2nd grade, and in a K-2 bundle!

 Remember to always check with your students’ families (perhaps at the beginning of the school year) about any preferences or restrictions involving the holidays.
 Some families do not celebrate any holidays and students are therefore not allowed to participate in class celebrations or discussions.